 It is possible to learn to drive in someone else’s car.
 You need to be insured.
 You also need a provisional license, a driver with a license to supervise you and the appropriate plates for your country.
 These are L in England & Scotland, with the option of D in Wales.

-We offer temporary car insurance for drivers aged 18 to 75.
-For younger drivers, we offer learner insurance from 17 to 25.
+We offer temporary learner insurance for drivers aged 17 to 69.